johannesstroebele91/mongodb-library/schemas-relations/relations.md

 - to reference the document in one collection
 - to a document in another one

+Reference approach is about splitting data across collections, which is

+- great for related but shared data as well as
+- for data which is used in relations and standalone
+- allows you to overcome nesting and size limits (by creating new documents)

 - Pro: easier to handle if the data in one of the collection changes
 - Contra: multiple queries needed to fetch all user data

-## 1. Add document to patients collection
+## 2.2 Add document to patients collection

 `db.patients.insertOne({name: "Max", age: 29, diseaseSummary: "summary-max-1"})`